Go to my profile

 Canadians love the great outdoors, and who can blame them?
 With beautiful parks and endless opportunities to explore both the front and backcountry, camping is a popular and cheap way to see Canada’s national parks.
 But be warned, when campsite reservations open, those sites can get snapped up in a matter of hours.
 You need to be on the ball when booking them, especially for places like Banff National Park and Vancouver Island.

-Caroline swings in a hammock in the Canadian woods
+Girl swings in a hammock in the Canadian woods

 ABOUT THE AUTHOR